US-Pakistan Women's Council

 (Above: 2014 Summer Sisters reception hosted by US Consulate Karachi, attended by Ambassador Richard Olason and Consular General Brian Heath, Consulate staff, and iEARN staff).

 The Council has had a busy year.
-We welcomed the new Executive Director, Melanie Bixby, celebrated the Council's second anniversary, started an internship program at Packages Limited, increased our Facebook and Twitter following, and had a successful year-two of the US Summer Sisters Exchange Program.
+We welcomed Executive Director, Melanie Bixby, celebrated the Council's second anniversary, started an internship program at Packages Limited, increased our Facebook and Twitter following, and had a successful year-two of the US Summer Sisters Exchange Program.

 Elevate yourself to such a level, that before deciding each destiny, God himself asks you: 'Tell me, what do you wish to do next?'